 Dominion has developed written policies and procedures that comply with applicable federal and state laws and regulations, accreditation and certification standards, third party payer requirements, and sound therapeutic practice.
 These policies and procedures include at least the following requirements:

-Individuals will be given the opportunity for motion and exercise, to eat at normal and take fluids, to use the restroom, and to bathe as needed.
+Individuals will be given the opportunity for motion and exercise, to eat at normal mealtimes and take fluids, to use the restroom, and to bathe as needed.

 Trained, qualified staff will monitor the individual's medical and mental condition continuously while the restriction is being used.